 technology, and engineering.

-The book is filled with links to resources, ideas for teachers.
-It includes examples of
+The book is filled with links to resources and ideas for teachers.
+It

-(ISTE) and can be purchased and reviewed in their online catalog here:
+Education (ISTE) and can be purchased and reviewed in their online

 Connecting Students to S.T.E.M.
 Careers--buy the book